SillyTavern/SillyTavern-Docs/extensions/RVC.md

    - How to modify PATH variable: https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
    - To test whether you did things correctly, open a command prompt and run ```ffmpeg```.
 It should print the ffmpeg version and info.

-1. **Make sure TTS is enabled and works**: RVC depends on TTS, you need to enable a TTS module.
-Refer to our TTS guide for how.
+- **Make sure TTS is enabled and works**: RVC depends on TTS, you need to enable a TTS module.
+Refer to our TTS guide to learn how.
 Your TTS has to be already working properly and narrating your chats before you try to add RVC to the mix!
-2. **Install the extension**: Install the "RVC" extension from the "Download Extensions & Assets" menu in the Extensions panel (stacked blocks icon).
+- **Install the extension**: Install the "RVC" extension from the "Download Extensions & Assets" menu in the Extensions panel (stacked blocks icon).
-3. **Enable RVC in SillyTavern**: In SillyTavern, navigate to **Extensions** > **RVC** and enable it.
+- **Enable RVC in SillyTavern**: In SillyTavern, navigate to **Extensions** > **RVC** and enable it.
-4. **Pick the source**: In the extension settings, choose an RVC source to use.
+- **Pick the source**: In the extension settings, choose an RVC source to use.
-5. Proceed to the source-specific installation instructions.
+- Proceed to the source-specific installation instructions.

+Please note, that:
+- System TTS engine does not support voice conversion at all.
+- Streaming TTS will wait for the audio stream to end before conversion.

 ### rvc-python Setup